zer0master/ansible-jenkins-on-vm/README.md

 ansible_ssh_pass: (same as ansible_become_pass)
 certhost_ssh_pass: (password for host renewing certs)
 ```
-Another issue to consider is the occasional problem of a previously used target that's recreated, but the prior host ket remains in `$HOME/.ssh/known_hosts`, which fails the playbook with a message similar to:
+Another thing to consider is the occasional problem of a previously used target that's recreated, but the prior host key remains in `$HOME/.ssh/known_hosts`, which fails the playbook with a message similar to:
 ```
 {"msg": "Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
 Please add this host's fingerprint to your known_hosts file to manage this host."}
 ```